SuhevSaifi/List-in-python/README.md

-# python
+# List in python
-# to Display the name of students whose marks in english is greator than 50
+# To Display the name of students whose marks in english is greator than 50

 list1 = [
     ["stdid", 'stdname', "standard", "age", "Hindi", "English", "Science", "Computer", "total"],